Alexmp/Proyect/README.md

-We are students of San Valero and we will like to share our progress.
-Whe will be creating along this year an application similar to Groupon
+We are students of San Valero, currently attending to 2 years of multiplatform development tools , and we will like to share our progress.
+We will be developingan Android application similar to Groupon.
+Hopefully it will have some use for someone.